junaruga/bio-rpm-collections-covid19/submission/long_description.md

 ## Motivation

 One of the key factors to fight COVID-19 is the DNA/RNA analysis by the bioinformatics (bio) tools.
-The way to make the analysis deliverable and maintainable in a secure manner on RPM based Linux distributions such as Red Hat Enterprise Linux (RHEL), CentOS, Fedora and etc is thriving the RPM packages eco-system.
+The way to make the analysis deliverable and maintainable in a secure manner on RPM based Linux distributions such as Red Hat Enterprise Linux (RHEL), CentOS, Fedora and etc, is thriving the RPM packages eco-system.

 The prioritized selection for the RPM packages is decided by the actual COVID-19 analysis pipelines.
 In this project, we use nf-core pipelines [1] that is a community effort to collect a set of analysis pipelines built using Nextflow [2].
 Nextflow is the workflow software that can have the containerized pipeline.